Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Results

-For metrics (Section \ref{cs_metrics}) assessing the textual and semantic similarity between generated and human-written summaries in the Code Summarization task, ASCS still statistically significantly outperforms the two MAD variants in most of the metrics with large effect size (Table \ref{tab:cs_cohensd}), except METEOR and SBCS where they show comparable performance (p-value > 0.05).
-However, the two MAD variants outperform the \textit{Default MAD} in SIDE score with a small effect size (Table \ref{tab:cs_cohensd}), suggesting they are able to generate summaries that are more semantically aligned with the code.
-This indicates the effectiveness of our two mitigation strategies in improving the performance of the Code Summarization task.
-Since \textit{Early Termination} would stop the debate from digressing from the acceptable response that may be generated early on in the debate process, and the feedback provided by the judge agent in \textit{Extended Reflection} would also help the debate to converge to an acceptable answer, they might contribute to mitigating the \textit{Ending Divergence} that is the most prevalent pattern responsible for underperforming cases (Table \ref{tab:human_category} and \ref{tab:llm_category}).
+Further, \textit{Early Termination} and \textit{Extended Reflection} techniques also show improvement compared to the Default MAD.
+Since \textit{Early Termination} would stop the debate from digressing from the acceptable response that may be generated early on in the debate process, and the feedback provided by the judge agent in \textit{Extended Reflection} would also help the debate to converge to an acceptable answer, they might contribute to mitigating the \textit{Ending Divergence} that is the most prevalent pattern responsible for underperforming cases for Code Summarization (Table \ref{tab:rq2_categorization}).

-In Table \ref{tab:model_token_usage}, we present the total number API Calls (i.e., Inference calls to query the LLMs) that are used to generate the summary for a code snippet and the total number of tokens generated by the agents (i.e., debate and judge agents) throughout the whole debate process to obtain an acceptable answer.
-Both of our mitigation strategies reduce the number of LLM inferences and the number of tokens, indicating that the \textit{Default MAD} might have wasted computational resources to generate summaries that deviate from the semantics of the source code during the debate, which also impact the quality of the generated summary at the end.

-For Code Translation, the MAD variant, applying the \textit{Early Termination} mitigation strategy, achieved statistically significantly lower performance than the \textit{Default MAD} measured by all metrics with large effect size except Execution Accuracy (Section \ref{ct_metrics}).
-This might be due to the \textit{Early Termination} strategy stopping the debate early on, skipping the \textit{Syntactic Error Resolution} and \textit{Semantic Error Resolution} sub-tasks.
-This may cause the translated code to have unresolved errors and exhibit lower similarity to the reference code.
-Thus, the \textit{Early Termination} strategy negatively impacts the quality of the translated code in the task of Code Translation.